-• Pool Depta - Department A's resources, 20 machines, defined on the Resources page as pool_Depta

-The machines are named a_01 through a_16 and a_17_64 through a_20_64 (these last four machines are 64-bit).

-• Pool Deptb - Department B's resources, 10 machines, defined on the Resources page as pool_Deptb

-The machines are named b_01 through b_08 and b_09_64 and b_10_64 (these last two hosts are 64-bit).

-• Static resource 64bit - This resource includes these machines: a_17_64 through a_20_64 and b_09_64 and b_10_64 (from using host mask 64).
+- Pool Depta-Department A's resources, 20 machines, defined on the Resources page as pool_Depta The machines are named a_01 through a_16 and a_17_64 through a_20_64 (these last four machines are 64-bit). - Pool Deptb-Department B's resources, 10 machines, defined on the Resources page as pool_Deptb The machines are named b_01 through b_08 and b_09_64 and b_10_64 (these last two hosts are 64-bit). - Static resource 64bit-This resource includes these machines: a_17_64 through a_20_64 and b_09_64 and b_10_64 (from using host mask 64). - General build machines-IT department-supplied general build machines, four machines

-Launching eMake with- -emake-resource= means the build uses "Deptb:" Pool "Deptb" and any unused resources, using general build machines first and then Deptartment A's machines if that department is not running a build.
+Launching eMake with- -emake-resource= means that the build uses "Deptb:" Pool "Deptb" and any unused resources, using general build machines first and then Deptartment A's machines if that department is not running a build.

 "Depta:" Pool "Depta" and any unused resources, using general build machines first and then Deptartment B's machines if that department is not running a build.
 "Depta:64bit" Static resource "64bit" (six machines).
 If Department B is running a build, only "a_17_64" through "a_20_64" (four machines) are used. ":" or "" Any unused resource, using general build machines first and then Deptartment A's and Deptartment B's machines if those departments are not running builds (this is considered a common build).